josteink/bicep-ts-mode/README.md

   :vc ( :url "https://github.com/josteink/bicep-ts-mode"
         :rev :newest))
 ```

+4. Use `M-x bicep-install-langserver` to install or update to latest
+   langserver version.

 If you have any issues or corrections, feel free to provide a PR to
 help others :)